sosiristseng/gensjulia/docs/biology.md

 ## Metabolic networks

 - https://github.com/LCSB-BioCore/COBREXA.jl : constraint-based reconstruction and analysis tools for exa-scale metabolic models in Julia.
 It uses [JuMP](https://github.com/jump-dev/JuMP.jl) to formulate optimization problems.
-- https://github.com/opencobra/COBRA.jl : COnstraint-Based Reconstruction and Analysis, used to perform COBRA analyses such as Flux Balance Anlysis (FBA), Flux Variability Anlysis (FVA), or any of its associated variants such as `distributedFBA`.
+- https://github.com/opencobra/COBRA.jl : COnstraint-Based Reconstruction and Analysis, used to perform COBRA analyses such as Flux Balance Analysis (FBA), Flux Variability Analysis (FVA), or any of its associated variants such as `distributedFBA`.
 - https://github.com/stelmo/Escher.jl : `escherplot` is a `Makie.jl` recipe that plots maps of metabolic models.

 ## Molecular Biology